 Welcome to my website!
 My name is Benjamin Attia, and I'm an energy transition researcher and modeler urgently focused on accelerating a swift and just net zero energy transition and supporting sustainable development and universal electricity access in under-electrified countries.
 I collect much of my work on this site, mainly in the form of research publications, written articles, recorded presentations, and press engagements.
 I hope you find something insightful while you're here!

-Before joining BlackRock, I was a Principal Analyst in the Energy Transition practice at Wood Mackenzie, a global consultancy providing market research, analytics, and advisory services across the energy and commodities sectors, where I built and led the firm's coverage of power sector transitions in emerging markets, primarily in Africa and the Middle East.
+I was previously a Principal Analyst in the Energy Transition practice at Wood Mackenzie, a global consultancy providing market research, analytics, and advisory services across the energy and commodities sectors, where I built and led the firm's coverage of power sector transitions in emerging markets, primarily in Africa and the Middle East.
 Before Wood Mackenzie, I worked solar market research at GTM Research, in solar asset management and rural electrification at SunEdison, and conducted regulatory research for the US utility sector at the National Regulatory Research Institute.
 I hold a Masters of Energy & Environmental Policy and an undergraduate degree in economics from the Biden School of Public Policy & Administration at the University of Delaware.